-With the digital age come new and expensive tools of the sales trade.
-Among the many items you may issue to your sales force, smartphones, tablets, and laptops represent a substantial outlay of capital.
-Consequently, your bottom line will take a hit if you lose track of these valuable assets during or after a rep’s tenure.
+As a small business owner, you understand the importance of investing money in the tools of the sales trade to help your staff win new clients.
+Many of the items you may issue to your sales force include smartphones, tablets, and laptops.
+These items represent a substantial outlay of capital for your small business.
+But what happens if you don’t get these items back?
+Your bottom line takes a hit if you lose track of these valuable assets during or after a rep’s tenure.
 Electronic checklists help maintain a running inventory of your business property, preventing thefts or disappearances.

 Computer hardware, cameras, and voice recorders are a significant investment in your business.
-Manage those assets wisely by holding your field reps accountable for the tools you provide.
-Be sure to utilize checklists during the onboarding process and especially when current employees resign or are terminated.
+It’s a good idea to manage those assets wisely by holding your field reps accountable for the tools you provide.
+You can consider using checklists during the on-boarding process and especially when current employees resign or you let them go.
 Keeping meticulous records helps preserve employee honesty and offers a boost to profitability.

 As a small business owner, it always a good idea to keep your eye on all areas of your business, from assets and cash flow to liabilities and employees.
 4.3 million customers use QuickBooks.
 Join them today to help your business thrive for free.